-Sign languages make use of expressions that simultaneously have a logical/grammatical function and an iconic semantics, defined as a semantics in which some geometric properties of signs must be preserved by the interpretation function.
+Sign languages make use of expressions that simultaneously have a logical/grammatical function and an

-&lt;sup>5 We use the term 'logical' loosely, to refer to primitive distinctions that play a key role in a semantic analysis.
+5 We use the term 'logical' loosely, to refer to primitive distinctions that play a key role in a semantic analysis.
 Some of our examples are logical categories in the strict sense (e.g. logical variables), but others are not (e.g. the representation of aspectual classes).
 We avoid the term 'LF visibility' because it might be associated with a different idea, namely that a particular level of representation posited in some generative approaches, called 'LF', might be more transparently visible in some languages than in others.
 It has sometimes been claimed, for instance, that the 'LF position of quantifiers' is relatively transparently represented in Hungarian (e.g. Brody and Szabolcsi 2003); this syntactic claim is of course an unrelated claim to the hypothesis discussed here.